osr4rightstools/osr4rights-tools/README.md

 -rw-r--r--  1 www-data www-data         9 Sep 20 09:46 1a89dc2e28ac46d7bcc9b0906405d269.uploadlength
 ```

-once the file has been successfully uploaded, control flow passes to face-search-go.
+Once the file has been successfully uploaded via `face-serach.cshtml`, control flow passes to `face-search-go.cshtml`

-validation happens now by unzipping file to /osrFileStore/123456789
+Validation happens now by unzipping file to /osrFileStore/123456789

-123456789 - a temp unixtime directory that the tusFile would be unzipped into by face-search-go which will guard against bad files
-  checks zip is okay
-  and directories are okay
+123456789 - a temp unixtime directory that the tusFile would be unzipped into by face-search-go which will guard against bad files.
+It checks zip is okay, and directories are okay.

-only after validation of the file is complete is it copied to /osrFileStore as job123.tmp
+Only after validation of the file is complete is it copied to /osrFileStore as job123.tmp

-all tus files for this upload are then deleted.
+All tus files for this upload are then deleted.
 So no complete file is every saved in /tusFileStore (and partial is only saved for 1 day)

 /osrFileStore (or c:\osrFileStore)

 job123.tmp - this would be the renamed 216MB file from /tusFileStore above

-this full path and filename is then passed to the queue (Channel) which is picked up by `FaceSearchFileProcessingService`
+This full path and filename is then passed to the queue (Channel) which is picked up by `FaceSearchFileProcessingService`

 This service deletes the /osrFileStore file when it is finished

-Results are saved into an Azure File Share which is mounted on
+Results are saved into an Azure File Share which is mounted on `/mnt/osrshare`

 ```bash
 /mnt/osrshare/downloads/214